 In June 2021, the IPUC authorized Idaho Power to defer for future amortization incremental operations and maintenance (O&M) and depreciation expense for certain capital investments necessary to implement Idaho Power's Wildfire Mitigation Plan (WMP).
 The IPUC also authorized Idaho Power to record these deferred expenses as a regulatory asset until Idaho Power can request amortization of the deferred costs in a future IPUC proceeding, at which time the IPUC will have the opportunity to review actual costs and determine the amount of prudently incurred costs that Idaho Power can recover through retail rates.
-Idaho Power projects spending approximately \$47 million in wildfire mitigation-related O&M and roughly \$35 million in wildfire mitigation system-hardening capital expenditures over the next five years.
+Idaho Power projects spending approximately \$47 million in incremental wildfire mitigation-related O&M and roughly \$35 million in wildfire mitigation system-hardening capital incremental expenditures over the next five years.
 The IPUC authorized a deferral period of five years, or until rates go into effect from Idaho Power's next general rate case, whichever is first.
-As of June 30, 2021, Idaho Power had not recorded any deferral related to the WMP, as Idaho Power does not expect to incur significant incremental costs in connection with many of the projects identified in or associated with the WMP until the second half of 2021.
+As of September 30, 2021, Idaho Power's deferral related to the WMP was not material.